overwolf/overwolf.github.io/docs/api/overwolf-games-events-heartstone.md

 localPlayer | playersInfo   |  See [notes](#localPlayer-note) |     |   123.0 |
 opponent | playersInfo   |  See [notes](#opponent-note) |     |   123.0 |

+Please note: the information is only sent when it changed since last time the event was emitted.
+It is **not** sent systematically at the beginning of each match, so if you want to use the information for each match, you should cache it.

 #### *localPlayer* note

 * "<b>name</b>" – name of local player